tmtsoftware/esw-ts/docs/src/main/common/contract.md

 # Service Contract

-All ESW-TS services adhere to contract which is defined by ESW and CSW services.
+All ESW-TS services adhere to contracts which are defined by ESW and CSW services.

 The following are the links for each of the backend service contract.